konturio/fibery-tools/docs/README.md

 ## Modules
 - `align` – fixes missing task start times, branch names and resets disabled formula fields, including Estimate scaling intercept.
 When Fibery returns an unexpected response the script writes the body to stderr and exits.
 - `workflow` – generates Graphviz diagrams for active tasks and breaks circular dependencies.
+When no tasks are returned from the API the script prints the raw response to ``stderr`` and logs a warning.
 - `slack_standup` – posts current task status to Slack.
 - `slack_people` – sends a separate Slack message for each user with their tasks.
 - `check_names` – scans a CSV file with tasks and reports naming issues.